Asymptotic properties of a componentwise ARH(1) plug-in predictor: Simulation study

 Thus, the regularized estimator of $\rho$ is given by

-and the predictor Due to computational cost limitations, in Table \ref{tab:Table7}, the following statistics are evaluated to compare the performance of the two above-referred prediction methodologies:
+and the predictor Due to computational cost limitations, in Table \ref{A3:tab:Table7}, the following statistics are evaluated to compare the performance of the two above-referred prediction methodologies:

-It can be observed a similar performance of the kernel-based and penalized FAR(1) predictors, from smooth functional data, which is also comparable, considering one realization, to the performance obtained in Table \ref{tab:Table6}, from the empirical eigenvectors.
+It can be observed a similar performance of the kernel--based and penalized FAR(1) predictors, from smooth functional data, which is also comparable, considering one realization, to the performance obtained in Table \ref{A3:tab:Table6}, from the empirical eigenvectors.